Tips for junior designers: how to start your design career

 Connect with Design Community

-Networking can make all the difference in a design career.
-While it's tempting to stay within a comfortable circle, broadening your network on platforms like LinkedIn, Twitter, Dribbble, and Behance can be rewarding.
-Moreover, attending global design events can expose you to fresh ideas and connections.
+Networking can really boost your design career.
+While it’s easy to stick to familiar circles, expanding your presence on platforms like LinkedIn, X, Dribbble, and Behance can bring loads of benefits.
+Plus, going to design events around the world introduces you to fresh ideas and valuable connections.

-I've learned that adhering to deadlines is of utmost importance.
-When I allocate a specific timeframe for a project, I make sure to stick to it, regardless of whether the outcome is groundbreaking or not.
-Completing tasks is paramount.
-Leaving projects unfinished and remaining stagnant at the starting line is the worst thing I can do.
+I've realized how crucial it is to stick to deadlines.
+When I set a timeframe for a project, I commit to it, whether the result is groundbreaking or not.
+For me, finishing tasks on time is key.
+Leaving projects unfinished and just sitting at the starting line is the worst.

 Don't get stuck with your Portfolio

-As you grow, it becomes easier to build upon that foundation, enhancing your presentation and reflecting your journey in the design world.
+Having a portfolio gives you a base.
+As you grow, it becomes easier to build on that foundation, improving your presentation and showing your journey in the design world.

 Showcase your Work

-How do you start taking on projects when you have nothing to showcase?
-Working for free solely for visibility or to fill your portfolio isn't worth it and can lead to conflicts.
+How do you start taking on projects when you don't have anything to showcase?
+Working for free just for exposure or to fill up your portfolio isn't worth it and can cause issues.

-As I mentioned before, having a portfolio is crucial, even if it doesn't include client work.
-Here are some steps you can personally take to develop a portfolio without prior projects:
+As I said before, having a portfolio is crucial, even if it doesn't include client work.
+Here are some steps you can take to build up a portfolio without prior projects:

 Personal Projects

-Pursue designs that spark your passion, such as apps for hobbies or local business websites.
-They show off your skill and enthusiasm, even without real clients.
+Dive into designs that ignite your passion, like apps for your hobbies or websites for local businesses.
+They show your skills and enthusiasm, even without real clients.

 Redesign Existing Products

-Refresh a popular product's design.
-Detail your choices and the issues you're tackling, showcasing your analytical and innovative flair.
+Give a popular product's design a fresh look.
+Explain your choices and the problems you're addressing, showcasing your analytical and creative skills.

 Explore New Concepts

-Conceive and design a novel product or service, be it futuristic transport or a unique social platform.
-It underlines your visionary capabilities.
+Dream up and design a new product or service, like futuristic transport or a unique social platform.
+It highlights your visionary abilities.

 Design Challenges

-Engage in online design prompts.
-They highlight your adaptability and fast problem-solving in diverse scenarios.
+Get involved in online design prompts.
+They demonstrate your adaptability and quick problem-solving in various scenarios.

 Collaborate and Connect

-Team up with peers on projects.
-This boosts your portfolio and underscores team dynamics, vital in design roles.
+Work with peers on projects.
+This not only builds your portfolio but also emphasizes team dynamics, which are crucial in design roles.

 Volunteer Work

-Offer your design services to non-profits or charities.
-It's a win-win: they get expert design, and you enhance your portfolio.
-Just ensure a clear project boundary to prevent undue demands
+Offer your design skills to non-profits or charities.
+It's a win-win: they get high-quality design, and you enhance your portfolio.
+Just make sure to set clear project boundaries to avoid excessive demands.

 The Impostor Syndrome

-If you find yourself constantly critiquing your work or feeling like a fraud despite your accomplishments, remember: the design world is vast, and every creator's journey is individual.
-More often than not, those esteemed designers you look up to will recognize and value your efforts more than you'd imagine.
+If you're always second-guessing your work or feeling like a fraud, remember: the design world is huge, and everyone's path is unique.
+Those designers you look up to probably appreciate your efforts more than you realize.

-If you feel like everyone is constantly watching and mocking you, it's just a feeling, not reality.
+If you feel like everyone's judging you, keep in mind that's just a feeling, not reality.

 Specialise in a a Design Role